 Albers students are assigned a professional Albers Academic Advisor.
 Students' advisors are listed on their Program Evaluation and MyProfile on SUOnline.
 Freshmen students are required to meet with an Albers Academic Advisor during winter quarter and with their New Student Mentor during fall and spring quarters of their freshman year.
 Transfer students are required to meet with an Albers Academic Advisor during their first two quarters of attendance.
 All Albers students are encouraged to meet regularly with their Academic Advisor to update their educational plan.

-Twenty minute appointments can be scheduled by calling (206) 296-5700, stopping by Pigott 318, or online via Starfish.
+Appointments can be scheduled by calling (206) 296-5700, stopping by Pigott 318, or online via Bookings.
 Schedule your appointment well in advance.

 Drop-in hours are for quick questions that can be answered within 5-10 minutes.
 Questions about minors, registration, academic policies, and campus resources are appropriate for walk-ins.
 Education abroad, educational planning, major exploration, and academic probation should be discussed in a scheduled appointment.
 Most advising holds will not be lifted during our drop-in hours.
 Additional walk-in advising hours are available during the first week of the quarter and registration period.